qlik-oss/core-website/docs/docs/use-cases.md

 ## African Urbanization

-African Urbanization provides a captivating experience in a infographic inspired UI which tells the story about the urbanization in Africa from 1960 til today.
+African Urbanization provides a captivating experience in an infographic inspired UI which tells the story about the urbanization in Africa from 1960 til today.
 Data is served from the Qlik Core backend using a single document.
 Large variance in user load is anticipated which is handled by horizontal pod auto-scaling and infrastructure auto-scaling.